KebanFiru/IZTECH-Homeworks/Year #1/Homework #1/src/README.md

 - Display username, the total rent cost, and the total late fees

-In order to achieve all the aims I used dictionaries(RentalFeeDict, LateFeeDict) and lists(BookNameList, BookTypeList, BookRentTime)
+In order to achieve all the aims I used dictionaries(RentalFeeDict, LateFeeDict), and lists(BookNameList, BookTypeList, BookRentTime)